A-Yusuf23/Customer-Personality-Analysis/README.md

-this project is customer personality analysisis
+  This project is customer personality analysisis